Ecotrust/madrona-portal/bower_components/bootstrap3-typeahead/README.md

 Using JSON objects instead of simple strings
 --------------------------------------------

 You can add all the properties you wish on your objects, as long as you provide a "name" attribute OR you provide your own displayText method.
-The other values are for you, to be able to match the selected item with something in your model.
+The other values allow you to match the selected item with something in your model.

 	var $input = $('.typeahead');
 	$input.typeahead({source:[{id: "someId1", name: "Display name 1"},